krunal707/Smart_Brain_Api/README.md

-# SmartBrain-api - v2
+# SmartBrain-api
-Final project for Udemy course
+To run this project

 1. Clone this repo
 2. Run `npm install`